DIFI-Consortium/DIFI-Certification/readme.md

   <img src="https://dificonsortium.org/wp-content/uploads/difi-consortium-logo.png">
 </p>

 Welcome to the Digital Intermediate Frequency Interoperability (DIFI) Certification GitHub Repo!
-This repository is used by the [DIFI Consortium Working Group](https://dificonsortium.org/) to share resources and tooling with DIFI Consortium members and the user community to enable verification, validation and testing of DIFI streams and devices for certification in accordance with the [DIFI standards](https://dificonsortium.org/standards/).
+This repository is used by the [DIFI Consortium Working Group](https://dificonsortium.org/) to share resources and tooling with DIFI Consortium members and the user community to enable verification, validation and testing of DIFI streams and devices in accordance with the [DIFI standards](https://dificonsortium.org/standards/).

 ## DIFI Certification Working Group Projects